sevidmusic/Rig/README.md

 ### `rig --delete-route`

-Delete the Route that is assigned the specified Id.
+Delete the Route that is assigned the specified Route hash.

+Note: Route hashes are displayed in the table produced by `rig --list-routes`..

 Arguments: